 As heat stress becomes more severe as the world warms, the impact on economic productivity will become significant.
 For example, in Thailand, Cambodia, India and Pakistan, heat stress is projected to lead to more than a 5 per cent reduction in GDP by 2030.

-What can ADB do?
+What can Asian Development Bank do?

 Covid-19 has had an impact on countries’ emissions reduction efforts.
 In particular, the short-term impact of the pandemic on the energy sector has slowed the introduction of energy efficiency measures.
 Supportive policies needed for an enabling environment and stable investment climate have been delayed, threatening to hamper the transition away from planet-heating fossil fuels and towards more efficient energy systems.